techbrett/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/certification/archived/devices-usb-devices.md

 ---
 ms.date: 06/13/2018
-title: "Phones and Devices for Skype for Business and Lync" ms.author: serdars
+title: "Phones and Devices for Skype for Business and Lync (archived" ms.author: serdars
 author: msdmaguire
 manager: serdars